-How the best leaders drive high performance and growth
+How high-growth CEOs drive high performance and growth

-Very few CEOs know how to lead their companies up the growth curve.
+Very few CEOs know how to become a high-growth CEO and lead their companies up the growth curve.
 Many fear that trying to grow bigger means risking what they have achieved, so they ‘hunker down’ and try to protect what they have.
 But in business, like sports, you don’t win a game by playing defence.
 And the good news is that there’s an art and a science to growth that can be explained, learned, and executed—with positive results.

 Management consultant Peter Drucker asked five key questions of every CEO he worked with: